Warpza0/AI/README.md

-# MNIST GUI Project
+# AI Project

-This project implements a graphical user interface (GUI) for training a neural network on the MNIST dataset using PyTorch.
-The application allows users to visualize the training process and check the accuracy of the model on the training data.
+This project is what i'm hoping to create a rival of chatgpt with, currently at a base stage with more work coming over the future.

 ## Project Structure

 ```
-mnist-gui-project
+AI
-├── src
+|
-│   ├── main.py        # Entry point for the application
+├── main.py        # Entry point for the application
-│   ├── gui.py         # Implementation of the graphical user interface
+├── gui.py         # Implementation of the graphical user interface
-│   ├── train.py       # Training logic for the neural network
+├── train.py       # Training logic for the neural network
-│   └── utils.py       # Utility functions for data preprocessing and evaluation
+|── utils.py       # Utility functions for data preprocessing and evaluation
 ├── requirements.txt    # List of dependencies
 └── README.md           # Project documentation
 ```